The Unitarian Universalist Congregation of Petoskey

 The Unitarian Universalist Congregation of Petoskey is a diverse group of spiritual seekers who welcome people willing to share ideas about their religious quest.
 The Unitarian Universalist Congregation of Petoskey exists to offer an open, tolerant, religious community to nurture spritual growth and to value diversity.
 For a complete version of our mission statement, see www.unitarianpetoskey.org/purpose.shtml.

-Topics and locations are announced in the Thursday Petoskey News Review and by email during the week before the meeting.
-Call the program Chairperson's number - 231-348-9882 for more information on the group and its activities or Email email@example.com for additional information.
+Special events will be announced in the Thursday issue of the Petoskey News-Review.
+Times and location are printed in the weekly Harbor Springs Light church directory.
+Each upcoming service is announced by e-mail several days prior to the Sunday program.
+For more information on the group and its activities call 231-348-7995 or email email@example.com for additional information.
 Also, in case of extreme inclement weather, call to see if there is a meeting cancellation message.
 To be added to our mailing list, contact Mark Kinney @ firstname.lastname@example.org

-The Building Future CommitteeThe Building Future Committee is in exploratory talks with the folks at the Oden Community Center as to how that building could be a year round home for UUCOP.
+The Building Future CommitteeThe Building Future Committee is working hard investigating options in an effort to find a year round home for UUCOP.